 Mitral Valve Regurgitation: Severity

-To find out the severity of your MR, your doctor will look for:
+To find out the severity of your MR, your doctor will check many things.
+These include:

 - The size of the left ventricle at the end of the contraction (end systolic dimension, or ESD).
 In chronic MR, the left ventricle expands in size as it tries to accommodate the larger volumes of blood flowing into the chamber.
 The larger the left ventricle, the more advanced the MR. This applies only to the chronic form of the disease, since the left ventricle does not expand in acute MR.